The fixation line in the ${\Lambda}$-coalescent: Introduction

-This is the organization of the paper: Section \ref{sec1} contains a key lemma relating the depth of the $n$-coalescent to the hitting times of the fixation line, see Lemma \ref{tau-alpha}.
-Also, the transition rates of the fixation line are computed in Lemma \ref{prop:gamma} for a general probability measure $\Lambda(dx)$.
-They slightly differ from those of the block counting process, and they factorize in the special case of the Beta($2-\alpha,\alpha)$-coalescents, as proved in Lemma \ref{lem:factorize}.
-Two applications of the fixation line, associated with our two motivations, are detailed in section \ref{sec2}.
-First, we compute in subsection \ref{sec21} the probability for an integer to be in the random set of records $\T$.
-Second, we present in subsection \ref{sec22} the problem of the construction of the coalescent from the root, and propose, as a first and partial answer, to characterize the time-reversal of the block counting process.
-A simple observation reduces this problem to the computation of the law of the number of blocks implied in the last coalescence.
-Our main result, Theorem \ref{prop:conv-Delta}, is a limit theorem for the law of the number of blocks implied in the last coalescence in $n$-Beta($2-\alpha, \alpha$)-coalescents.
-Our second main result, Corollary \ref{cor:hitting}, reformulates Theorem \ref{prop:conv-Delta} in term of hitting probabilities of an integer $j$ by the block counting process.
-We also give the asymptotics of these hitting probabilities as $j \to \infty$.
-Last, we take the opportunity to present a third, probabilistic derivation of the depth of the Bolthausen-Sznitman coalescent.
-We did our best to produce a paper as much self contained as possible.
+This is the organization of the paper: Section~\ref{sec1} contains: a key lemma relating the depth of the $n$-coalescent to the hitting times of the fixation line; see Lemma~\ref{tau-alpha}; the computation of the transition rates of the fixation line (these two first points are in the general $\Lambda$ setting); the factorization of the rates in the $\Beta(2-\alpha,\alpha)$-coalescent.
+These three ingredients combine in Section~\ref{sec2} to answer the questions introduced above.
+Namely, we first compute in Section~\ref{sec21} the probability for an integer to be in the random set of records $\mathcal{T}$.
+Second, we characterize in Section~\ref{sec22} the time-reversal of the block counting process.
+The problem reduces to an analysis of the number of blocks implied in the last coalescence and our main result, Theorem~\ref{propconv-Delta}, is a limit theorem for the law of this random variable in the case of the $n$-$\Beta(2-\alpha, \alpha)$-coalescent.
+Corollary~\ref{corhitting} is a reformulation in term of the hitting probabilities of an integer $j$ by the block counting process (the $j \rightarrow\infty$ asymptotics of these hitting probabilities are also computed).
+Last, we connect the (discrete) Neveu branching process to the Bolthausen--Sznitman coalescent, and deduce the fluctuations of the depth of this coalescent.